IMPRINT

 network

-IMPRINT funded 11 pump-priming projects, 4 career fellowships, 10 public engagement projects as well as an industry placement in collaboration with Pfizer.
-LINQ was particularly involved in the coordination of IMPRINT’s public engagement grants and career development fellowships.
-These projects aimed at increasing public awareness about vaccines for mothers and infants in the UK and in IMPRINT’s partner countries, including Bangladesh, India, Kenya, Malawi, Nigeria, Tanzania and Uganda.
+So far, IMPRINT has funded 12 pump-priming projects, 4 progression projects, 4 career fellowships, 10 public engagement projects, as well as an industry placement in collaboration with Pfizer.
+LINQ has been involved in the coordination of all these activities, which aim at increasing public awareness about and deepen research into vaccines for mothers and infants in the UK and in IMPRINT’s partner countries, including Bangladesh, India, Kenya, Malawi, Nigeria, Tanzania, Thailand, The Gambia and Uganda.

-To ensure that all projects ran smoothly, LINQ worked closely with the financial and legal administrators at the London School of Hygiene & Tropical Medicine (LSHTM).
-We were responsible for the entire project cycle, from issuing calls for proposals and communicating them to the network members to managing the peer review and selection process and from overseeing the contracts and financial management to managing the reporting.
-When the projects came to an end, LINQ collaborated with the LSHTM team on updating and expanding the IMPRINT intranet to include a Public Engagement Toolkit to ensure that the projects’ impact continues.
+To ensure that all projects run smoothly, LINQ works closely with the financial and legal administrators at the London School of Hygiene & Tropical Medicine (LSHTM).
+We are supporting the entire project cycle, from issuing calls for proposals and communicating them to the network members to managing the peer review and selection process and from overseeing the contracts and financial management to guiding reporting.
+In addition, LINQ has served as part of the evaluation team for public engagement projects in the past.
+In collaboration with the LSHTM team a Public Engagement Toolkit was made available to our network members, ensuring that the public engagement projects’ impact continues after they have come to an end.
 We provide a more detailed overview of the interactive intranet and the toolkit in this article on our blog.

 Coordinating large-scale public engagement programmes